216-433-1214

 The best way to dispose of paint or other chemical products is to use them according to the label directions.
 If you no longer have a use for the product, consider donating it to a neighbor, church group, or another charitable organization.

 Keep all chemicals in their original containers, with the label intact and safely locked away from children or pets.
 Specific questions about chemical disposal can be directed to the Cuyahoga County Solid Waste district office at (216) 443-3749.
+The Brook Park Service Department also has more information on local Hazardous Waste Disposal.

 Smoke detectors and Carbon Monoxide Detectors are required in all motels, hotels, apartments, boarding houses, dormitories, nursing homes and private dwellings of two or more families.
 They are also required in all single-family dwellings.